tbnobed/bookstudio/README.md

    - `SESSION_SECRET` to a secure random string
    - `SENDGRID_API_KEY` to your SendGrid API key for email notifications

-5. Run the deployment script again to start the application:
+5. Run the deployment script:
    ```bash
    ./deploy.sh
    ```

+   This script will:
+   - Stop any existing containers
+   - Build fresh Docker images
+   - Start the database and application containers
+   - Initialize the database schema and seed data

 6. The application will be running at `http://your-server-ip:3000`